dahuatechnologies/dahuatechnologies/README.md

 ---

-**- Human Driven Expert System for Smart Cars with remote communication to the Evox AI CORE in the Cloud;**
+**- Human Driven for Smart Cars with remote communication to the Evox AI CORE in the Cloud;**

 **- Expert System Driven for Smart Cars with remote communication to the Evox AI CORE in the Cloud;**